 If you want to make memories this holiday season, buy an experience, not a material possession.

 “I love this idea for parents and couples who are too busy to spend much time with each other,” Schukraft says.
 “You can gift a date night or experience and include the cost of a babysitter or dog sitter to ensure it’s a no-stress gift for the receiver.”

-Think beyond the norm and book your loved ones a specialty cooking lesson, paint-and-sip watercolor and wine tasting party, or local dinner cruise (for once the weather warms).
+Think beyond the norm and book your foodie-loving partner a specialty cooking lesson, paint-and-sip watercolor and wine tasting party, or local dinner cruise (for once the weather warms).
 Consider going even bigger by reserving a weekend stay at a local bed and breakfast.